 I know, right?
 Our self defense laws are something of a joke.

-I'm going to explain in the simplest (least boring) terms the legal framework surrounding pepper spray and give you some pepper spray options too (just in case).
+I'm going to explain in the simplest (least boring) terms the legal framework surrounding pepper spray and narrow down the best bear sprays you can use to defend yourself against your attacker - ahem, I mean, against a bear.

 Is Pepper Spray Legal In Canada?